DoVuDung/andydo.codesprout/USAGE.md

 - Progress tracking toward your personalized daily goal
 - Accurate measurement of your water consumption

+### Overhydration Protection
+- Automatic warnings when you exceed your daily water target
+- Configurable threshold (default: 150% of daily target)
+- Safety feature to prevent water intoxication

 ## Personalization

 ### Setting Your Physical Stats